peteroupc/peteroupc.github.io/random.md

 given earlier -- one set for unpredictable-random generators, and another set for statistical RNGs.

+## Advice for New Programming Language APIs

+A programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
+For instance, a C API for unpredictible-random generators could look like:
+`int random_fast(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.

+Wherever possible, existing libraries or techniques that already meet the requirements should be used.
+For example, an unpredictable-random implementation can read from the `/dev/urandom` and/or `/dev/random` devices in Unix-based systems, or call the `CryptGenRandom` API in Windows-based systems, and only use other techniques if the existing solutions are inadequate in certain respects or in certain circumstances.

+Whenever convenient, a programming language API should be safe for concurrent use by multiple threads.

 <a id=Shuffling></a>
 ### Shuffling

 There are special considerations in play when applications use RNGs to shuffle a list of items.

 1. **Shuffling method.** The [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can generate all permutations of that list.
 However, that method is also easy to get wrong; I give a correct implementation in [another document](https://peteroupc.github.io/randomfunc.html).
 2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_.
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a PRNG with period 2<sup>64</sup> (or one with a 64-bit seed length) can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
-When shuffling more than 20 items, a concerned application would be well advised to use an unpredictable-random implementation.
+When shuffling more than 20 items, a concerned application would be well advised--
+    - to use an unpredictable-random implementation, or
+    - if speed is a concern and security is not, to use a PRNG meeting the quality requirements of a statistical-random implementation and having a period at least as high as the number of permutations of the list to be shuffled, and to give that PRNG an _unpredictable seed_.
     (See "Lack of randomness" in the [BigDeal document by van Staveren](https://sater.home.xs4all.nl/doc.html) for further discussion.)

 <a id=Conclusion></a>
 ## Conclusion